averbuchnir/Reggie_Online_ApiSync/README.md

 # ApiSync

 **Author:** Nir Averbuch
-**Last updated:** 2025-11-03
+**Last updated:** 2025-11-04

 A FastAPI application with WebSocket support for real-time payload monitoring.
-Includes a web-based frontend dashboard to visualize received payloads.
+Includes a web-based frontend dashboard to visualize received payloads with metadata management capabilities.

 ## Features